Ph.D. Coursework and Research Overview

 Incoming students are expected to be competent in basic principles of physical/organic chemistry and mathematics.
 These requirements are typically satisfied with most degrees in the STEM disciplines.

-We offer seven core courses that each student must take and receive a grade of B or better to be eligible to take the comprehensive foundation exam (typically offered in January after the completion of three semester of graduate study).
+We offer eight core courses that each student must take and receive a grade of B or better to be eligible to take the comprehensive foundation exam (typically offered in January after the completion of three semester of graduate study).

 Fall semester - first year

 CHEM 740 Principles of Organic Reactions (3 credits)

 This course provides a consideration of the structural features and driving forces that control the course of chemical reactions.
 Topics will include acid and base properties of functional groups; qualitative aspects of strain, steric, inductive, resonance, and solvent effects on reactivity; stereochemistry and conformation; an introduction to orbital symmetry control; basic thermodynamic and kinetic concepts; and an overview of some important classes of mechanisms.